Laytoder/licensecorp-assessment/scripts/README.md

 ### Monitoring Progress

-After running the script, you can monitor the task creation progress:
+After running the script, you can monitor the todo creation progress:

 1. Through the frontend UI at http://localhost:3000
 2. Via the backend API at http://localhost:8002/tasks/stats